-Rear Outlet Registers 6901, 6919, 6920 - May be used with single&sided models when recessed into a standard 2x4 inch interior stud partition.
-This accessory directs some of the heated air into the room opposite the one in which the furnace is installed.
+Rear Outlet Registers 6920 (AC2030T Only)

+When recessed into a standard 2 x 4 inch interior stud partition, this accessory directs some of the heated air into the room opposite the one in which the furnace is installed.

-Oval B/W Vent Kit 9929 - This U.L. listed B/W vent kit contains four feet of oval, double&walled vent pipe, plate spacers and base or hold&3own plate that starts the venting from the top of furnace.
-See Vent Installation on page 15 for additional items you will need.
+Oval B/W Vent Kit 9929 / 9930 CANADA - This U.L.
+Listed B/W vent kit contains four feet of oval, double-walled vent pipe, plate spacers and base or hold-down plate that starts the venting from the top of furnace.
+See Vent Installation on page 14 for additional items you will need.